 A sudden cardiac arrest differs from a heart attack because it can occur to anyone, no matter the level of health or the condition of the heart.
 At the onset of a sudden cardiac arrest, the heart begins dying at a rate of 10% per minute, which means the victim will likely be dead within ten minutes.
 At five to seven minutes into cardiac arrest, brain damage begins.
 The average emergency response time is between 8 and 12 minutes.
 AED defibrillators administered within the first 3-5 minutes can keep the victim alive by maintaining necessary heart rhythm and oxygen flow to the brain until emergency responders arrive.

 The American Heart Association held a PAD (Public Access Defibrillation) trial in 2003 that showed, over an average of 21.5 months, 29 out of 129 victims of cardiac arrest survived that received both CPR (cardiopulmonary resuscitation) and treatment from AED defibrillators, compared to only 15 survivors out of the 103 victims that received CPR alone.
-This study was done in 2003, and since that time defibrillator technology has improved and the numbers of AED defibrillators in public buildings has continuously increased.
+This study was done in 2003, and since that time defibrillator technology has improved and the number of AED defibrillators in public buildings has continuously increased.
 Business owners are becoming more aware that CPR training alone is not enough.
 By having AED defibrillators on-hand, the chances of saving lives doubles, and, therefore, the possibility for future liability lawsuits is cut in half as well.

 If you would like to purchase or lease one of our AED defibrillators, click here today.